nymtech/docs/content/mixnet/mixnodes.md

         ...
 ```

 The `ens4` interface has the IP `10.126.5.7`.
 But this isn't the public IP of the machine, it's the IP of the machine on Google's internal network.
-The public IP of this machine is something else, e.g. `36.68.243.18`.
+The public IP of this machine is something else, e.g. `36.68.243.18` as set by AWS.

-`nym-mixnode run --host 10.126.5.7 --layer 1`, starts the mixnode, but no packets will be routed because `10.126.5.7` is not on the public internet.
+`nym-mixnode init --host 10.126.5.7 --layer 1`, starts the mixnode, but no packets will be routed because `10.126.5.7` is not on the public internet.

-Trying `nym-mixnode run --host 36.68.243.18 --layer 1`, you'll get back a startup error saying `AddrNotAvailable`.
+Trying `nym-mixnode init --host 36.68.243.18 --layer 1`, you'll get back a startup error saying `AddrNotAvailable`.
 This is because the mixnode doesn't know how to bind to a host that's not in the output of `ifconfig`.

-The right thing to do in this situation is `nym-mixnode run --host 10.126.5.7 --announce-host 36.68.243.18 --layer 1`.
+The right thing to do in this situation is `nym-mixnode init --host 10.126.5.7 --announce-host 36.68.243.18 --layer 1`.

 This will bind the mixnode to the available host `10.126.5.7`, but announce the mixnode's public IP to the directory server as `36.68.243.18`.
 It's up to you as a node operator to ensure that your public and private IPs match up properly.

 #### What layer should I use?

 In general, we want to run a mixnet that's 3 layers deep for out testnet.
 Have a look at the [Nym testnet dashboard](https://dashboard.nymtech.net), and slot yourself into layer 1, 2, or 3.
 If you're running IPv6, please pick layer 2 or layer 3, as a lot of consumer clients still do not fully support IPv6 and may not be able to talk to your nodes.

+We are currently working to eliminate the need for you to choose a layer - the system itself will soon do the job automatically.

 #### Check the dashboard